Michaelmw17/homeworkw2/README.md

-# TITLE

-Responsive Portfolio
+# Responsive Portfolio

 ## Contents

 <p>
-The app is composed of 4 pages, index.html, protfolio.html, contact.html and style.css.
-It also has images in the img folder
+The app is composed of 4 pages, index.html, portfolio.html, contact.html and style.css.
+It also has images in the img folder.
 </p>

 ## User Story

 <p>
-As a type of user, I want to perform portoflio task so that I can achieve some goals.
+As a type of user, I want to perform portfolio task so that I can achieve some goals.
 </p>

 ## Built With